-In setting Jeffrey A. Gould's base salary for 2017, our compensation committee took into account our operating results, which improved significantly in 2016 compared to prior years, his continuing leadership in growing our company, and the fact that his base salary for 2017 represented an 11.4% increase from his 2016 base salary.
-In determining his 2017 bonus, the compensation committee took into account our sale of seven multi-family properties and other assets for a gain to us, net of minority interests, of \$27.8 million, our acquisition of ten multi-family properties (including interests in three unconsolidated joint ventures owning such properties), his extensive efforts in obtaining the repayment of \$13.6 million in principal amount outstanding on the loan to the Newark Joint Venture, his success in enhancing our public profile, the initiation of a quarterly dividend and our total stockholder return of approximately 36.4% in 2017.
+In setting Jeffrey A. Gould's base salary for 2019, our compensation committee took into account his strong leadership skills and the fact that his base salary for 2019 represented a 4.0% increase from his 2018 base salary.
+In determining his bonus for 2019, the compensation committee took into account the Performance Criteria and our sale, including the sale by an unconsolidated joint venture, of three multi-family properties and other assets for a gain to us, net of minority interests and prepayment charges, of \$17.4 million, our acquisition, through unconsolidated joint ventures, of three multi-family properties for an aggregate purchase price of \$109.5 million, our purchase of the interest of a joint venture partner for an aggregate purchase price of \$1.6 million, the continuation of an "at-the-market" equity offering program pursuant to which we raised \$7.5 million of equity, obtaining a \$10 million credit facility, subjective factors, and the 10% increase in our quarterly dividend.

-The 3.2% increase in Mitchell Gould's 2017 base salary is due primarily to his individual performance in 2016 and as a cost of living adjustment.
-Mitchell Gould's 2017 bonus was based on his efforts with respect to the (i) identifying, evaluating, negotiating and completing multi-family property purchases and sales, and his oversight of other employees engaged in such activities and (ii) repayment of the \$13.6 million in principal amount outstanding on the loan to the Newark Joint Venture.
+The 5.5% increase in Mitchell Gould's 2019 base salary from his 2018 base salary is due primarily to his individual performance in 2018 and a cost of living adjustment.
+In determining his bonus for 2019, the compensation committee took into account the Performance Criteria, his efforts with respect to the identifying, evaluating, negotiating and completing multi-family property purchases and sales, subjective factors and his oversight of our employees.